Tibetan script: Dzongkha

 The Dzongkha keyboard layout scheme is designed as a simple means for inputting Dzongkha text on computers.
 This keyboard layout was standardized by the Dzongkha Development Commission (DDC) and the Department of Information Technology (DIT) of the Royal Government of Bhutan in 2000.

-It was updated in 2009 to accommodate additional characters added to the Unicode & ISO 10646 standards since the initial version.
-Since the arrangement of keys essentially follows the usual order of the Dzongkha and Tibetan alphabet, the layout can be quickly learned by anyone familiar with this alphabet.
+It was updated in 2009 to accommodate additional characters added to the Unicode and ISO 10646 standards since the initial version.
+Since the arrangement of keys essentially follows the usual order of the Dzongka and Tibetan alphabet, the layout can be quickly learned by anyone familiar with this alphabet.
 Subjoined (combining) consonants are entered using the Shift key.

-The Dzongkha (dz) keyboard layout is included in Microsoft Windows, Android, and most distributions of Linux as part of XFree86.
+The Dzongka keyboard layout is included in Microsoft Windows, Android, and most distributions of Linux as part of XFree86.

 Unicode

 Tibetan was originally one of the scripts in the first version of the Unicode Standard in 1991, in the Unicode block U+1000–U+104F.
 However, in 1993, in version 1.1, it was removed (the code points it took up would later be used for the Burmese script in version 3.0).
 The Tibetan script was re-added in July, 1996 with the release of version 2.0.

 The Unicode block for Tibetan is U+0F00–U+0FFF.
 It includes letters, digits and various punctuation marks and special symbols used in religious texts: